Best DUI Defenses

 DUI Necessity Defense - Although rarely asserted, the necessity defense could be asserted in a case in which a person drives under the influence to escape some greater harm (being chased by a gunman) or because he or she is directed to do so by law enforcement.

-DUI Duress Defense - The duress defense is used when the person accused of DUI drove only after making a choose between the lesser of two evils.
+DUI Duress Defense - The duress defense is used when the person accused of DUI drove only after choosing between the lesser of two evils.
 The duress defense might exist when a passenger in the vehicle is ordered by the law enforcement officer to drive the vehicle to a new location.
-In that case, the person has a choose between refusing the officers command and driving while under the influence.
+In that case, the person has a choice between refusing the officers command and driving while under the influence.

 No Proof DUI Suspect was Seen Driving or in Actual Physical Control (Behind the Wheel)

 After an accident occurs, the individual may exit the vehicle before the arresting officer arrives on the scene.
-If the officer did not see who was driving, and no other civilian witnesses actually saw the individual behind the wheel, then the prosecutor may not be able tp prove one element of the DUI case - the actual physical control of the vehicle.
+If the officer did not see who was driving, and no other civilian saw the individual behind the wheel, then the prosecutor may not be able to prove one element of the DUI case - the actual physical control of the vehicle.